nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
     * 3a1.
 Book shows an error message.

   Use case resumes from step 2.

 <div style="page-break-after: always;"></div>

-#### **Use case: Find a recipe by name**
+#### Use case: Find a recipe by name

 **MSS**

-1. Chef requests to search for all recipes which name matches a keyword
+1. Chef requests to search for all recipes which name matches a keyword.
-2. Book shows a list of such recipes
+2. Book shows a list of such recipes.

     Use case ends.

 **Extensions**
 * 1a.
-The keyword input is invalid
+The keyword input is invalid.
     * 1a1.
 Book shows an error message.

   Use case resumes from step 1.

 * 2a.
 The list is empty.

   Use case ends.

-#### **Use case: Find a recipe by tag**
+#### Use case: Find a recipe by tag

 **MSS**

-1. Chef requests to search for all recipes which contain a specific tag
+1. Chef requests to search for all recipes which contain a specific tag.
-2. Book shows a list of such recipes
+2. Book shows a list of such recipes.

 **Extensions**
 * 1a.
-The tag input is invalid
+The tag input is invalid.
     * 1a1.
 Book shows an error message.

   Use case resumes from step 1.